 Public information is simply information within public records that is supposed to be freely available.
 And, usually, public information is free, unless you request a particular report or documentation; which might carry a nominal service fee.

-- http://www.licenseplatemania.com/ - A collection of license plate pictures from around the world.
-Also has a good collection of links to world-wide license plate resources.
+- http://www.licenseplatemania.com/ - A collection of pictures from around the world.
+Also has a good collection of links to world-wide license resources.

-- http://www.worldlicenseplates.com/ - A huge collection of license plate images and photos from license plates around the world.
+- http://www.worldlicenseplates.com/ - A huge collection of license tag images and photos from license plates around the world.

 - http://www.alpca.org/ - The Automobile License Plate Collector’s Association (ALPCA) website.
 The ALPCA is the largest license plate collectors organization in the world.
 The ALPCS is dedicated to the promotion of license plate collecting and research, and the exchange of information and plates.